Virtual assistant

 ]

-Once the meter has been created and saved on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.
+Once the meter is created and saved on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.

-Click on READ to test the register reading and values.
+Click READ to test the reading and the register values.

 The registers can then be reused for creating meters of the same model on the site.